lukini/live-chat-bot/README.md

 - Prints out tags after stream

 Commands:
+- !t (or start message with `) - add a tag for the stream
+- !adjust - adjust the time (in seconds) for the last tag the current user created
 - !tags - list current user's tags
-- !twitch_start - set the stream url
-- ` - start a message with this character to add it to the tags for a stream

 Mod only commands (using default prefix):
 - l?enableopen - enable auto open with optional message